 Different subjects and disciplines use different referencing styles (or systems).
 You may even find that different assignments on a course use different styles, depending on the format of the assignment.
 The different styles, e.g. Harvard, Chicago, OSCOLA, look very different.
 But when and why you need to reference does not change.
 There is further information on Different styles in the Go further section of this page.

 You need to make sure you know how you are being expected to do this and you should refer to your course, assignment, or programme information provided by your School about what style you are expected to use.
 If you are unsure, you need to ask someone who teaches you.

 Citations vs references

-In your work, you need to explicitly indicate when you have used or referred to someone else’s idea or data etc. However, if you were to include the full reference (or bibliographic details) of your evidence, it would disrupt the flow of your argument.
+In your work, you need to explicitly indicate and acknowledge when you have used or referred to someone else’s idea or data etc. However, if you were to include the full reference (or bibliographic details) of your evidence, it would disrupt the flow of your argument.

 Instead, it is academic convention to give an abbreviated version of the reference details at the point it is being discussed.
 This is known as a citation or in-text citing.
 The citation should make an explicit link between the point being presented or discussed, and the evidence you are using.